vamsitallapudi/Android-Interview-Questions-And-Answers/java/README.md

 -   **Is Java a Pass By Value or Pass by Reference?**<br/>
     A) Java is always a Pass by Value.
 Any value which is modified in the called function will not be reflected in the calling function.
 For Example, [Click Here.](https://stackoverflow.com/a/12429953/3424919)

+-   **Why do we need Getters and Setters in Java?
+Why cant we access them directly by making them Public**<br/>

+    A) They ensure Encapsulation in Java so that they will restrict the access directly.
+The classes which own the fields and they have control over the data passed.
+They can perform validation checks before setting the data or they can check if the requested getter parameter is null and initialize the data.

 -   **String a = “abc”;  String b = new String(“abc”); Will a == b ??**<br/>
     A) It depends.
 Here with the first statement, i.e, String a = “abc”, JVM will search for a string with “abc” in String constant pool(SCP) and if its not there it will create a new Object.
     If we declare it again, i.e., String b = “abc”, then b will point to same string from SCP.